signalarun/nodejs-learnings/README.md

   - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 * express-validator
   - It is a set of express.js middlewares that wraps validator.js validator and sanitizer functions.
+* connect-flash
+  - The flash is a special area of the session used for storing messages.
+Messages are written to the flash and cleared after being displayed to the user.
+The flash is typically used in combination with redirects, ensuring that the message is available to the next page that is to be rendered.
 ## Node Package Manager or NPM
    Top NPM commands